ammohanrao/DeltaDiag/README.md

 Extrapolation of shared atomic positions of features to diagnosis is obtained with 95% accuracy.

-INPUT FILES: columbia.csv  downloaded from DBMI site.
+Input files are: columbia.csv  downloaded from DBMI site.
 Declared feature ids in: col_ftrs1: dis ids in: col_diag1nr (Note: case id = diag ids) and col_auinr.
 Database MRHIER of UMLS 2024 is obtained from NLM site and used for unification purpose.

 Model is run to obtain atomic vectors (dbmi_report2.txt) which are extrapolated to feature-feature and feature-disease links.